barburobert/business-cycle-asset-performance/README.md

 ## Project overview

-This project analyzes whether major financial asset classes exhibit different return patterns across business cycle phases identified using the OECD Composite Leading Indicator (CLI) for the United States.
-The core idea is that the business cycle matters for asset allocation because macroeconomic conditions influence expected earnings, discount rates, inflation expectations, monetary policy, credit conditions, and investor risk appetite.
-If assets systematically perform differently across macroeconomic regimes, then business cycle indicators may provide useful inputs for tactical asset allocation.
+This project examines whether major asset classes behave differently across business cycle phases identified using the OECD Composite Leading Indicator (CLI) for the United States.
+The main idea is that macroeconomic conditions shape earnings expectations, interest rates, inflation dynamics, risk appetite, and therefore cross-asset performance.
+If assets systematically perform differently across macro regimes, business cycle indicators may provide useful signals for tactical asset allocation.

-The project builds a four-phase classification framework based on the level and slope of the OECD CLI and then evaluates the performance of several asset classes across those phases using daily financial data aligned to a realistic release-timing rule.
+The analysis builds a four-phase framework based on the level of the OECD CLI relative to 100 and its month-over-month slope, and then evaluates the performance of several asset classes using daily financial data aligned to a realistic release-timing rule.

----

 ## Motivation

-Business cycles are recurrent fluctuations in aggregate economic activity around trend.
-In practical terms, they reflect alternating periods of strengthening and weakening growth dynamics.
-These fluctuations affect corporate revenues, margins, financing conditions, interest rates, commodity demand, inflation expectations, and cross-asset relative performance.
-For this reason, business cycle analysis has long been relevant not only in macroeconomics but also in portfolio construction and tactical asset allocation.

-A large part of the asset allocation literature starts from the premise that risky assets tend to perform better when growth is improving or above trend, while defensive assets tend to be relatively stronger when the economy weakens.
-This intuition motivates the use of regime-based frameworks in which asset allocation decisions are conditioned on macroeconomic states rather than based on static long-run averages alone.
+Business cycles reflect recurring fluctuations in economic activity around trend.
+These fluctuations matter for asset allocation because they influence growth expectations, monetary policy, financial conditions, and the relative attractiveness of risky versus defensive assets.
+A large part of the asset allocation literature therefore suggests that equities, real estate, bonds, gold, and commodities may perform differently depending on the phase of the cycle.

-In that context, leading indicators are especially relevant because financial markets are forward-looking.
-Investors do not react only to the current state of the economy, but also to inflection points and changes in direction.
-Composite leading indicators are designed precisely to capture such shifts early.
+Leading indicators are especially relevant in this context because financial markets are forward-looking.
+Investors respond not only to current economic conditions, but also to shifts in momentum and turning points.
+This makes the OECD Composite Leading Indicator a useful candidate for testing a regime-based asset allocation framework.

----

 ## Related literature and conceptual background

-The project is motivated by two broad strands of literature.

-First, the business cycle literature emphasizes that fluctuations in economic activity are systematic, economically meaningful, and relevant for financial markets.
-Business cycle turning points influence the relative attractiveness of equities, bonds, commodities, real estate, and defensive assets.
-A regime-based approach to asset allocation therefore has a strong theoretical basis.
+The project is motivated by two main strands of literature.
+First, the business cycle literature shows that macroeconomic fluctuations are economically meaningful and relevant for financial markets.
+Second, the leading indicator literature argues that composite indicators can help identify cyclical turning points before they become fully visible in coincident data.

-Second, the leading indicator literature argues that composite indicators may provide useful information about cyclical turning points before they are visible in coincident macroeconomic data.
-In particular, the OECD Composite Leading Indicator is designed to signal turning points in economic activity relative to trend.
-The project is also conceptually related to practical market research that uses leading indicators, including OECD CLI-based frameworks, to motivate tactical asset allocation or regime-aware portfolio tilts.
-This includes applied investment commentary and research such as work by Invesco on business cycle allocation and broader discussions of asset behavior across macro regimes, as well as academic and practitioner work associated with regime frameworks in the spirit of growth and cycle-sensitive allocation approaches.
+In this context, the OECD CLI is used as a transparent and economically interpretable signal of the business cycle.
+The project is also related to practitioner-style regime allocation research, including OECD CLI-based and growth-sensitive asset allocation frameworks discussed in applied market research, such as Invesco’s work on business cycle investing.

-The main purpose here is not to replicate a single published paper exactly, but to test a transparent and economically interpretable framework: whether a simple phase-classification rule based on the OECD CLI level and its monthly change produces meaningful differences in cross-asset performance.
+The purpose of the project is not to replicate a single paper, but to test whether a simple phase-classification rule based on the OECD CLI level and slope produces meaningful differences in cross-asset performance.

----

 ## Research objective